Prince Albert (provincial electoral district)

-Prince Albert City was a provincial electoral district for the Legislative Assembly of the province of Saskatchewan, Canada.
-This constituency was one of 25 created for the 1st Saskatchewan general election in 1905.
+Prince Albert was a provincial electoral district for the Legislative Assembly of the province of Saskatchewan, Canada.
+This constituency was one of 25 created for the 1st Saskatchewan general election in 1905 under the name Prince Albert City, distinguished from the more rural district of Prince Albert County.

 Renamed Prince Albert in 1917, the district was dissolved before the 1967 Saskatchewan election and divided into Prince Albert West (later "Prince Albert-Duck Lake") and Prince Albert East-Cumberland.
 It is now part of the constituencies of Prince Albert Northcote and Prince Albert Carlton.

+It was later reconstituted in 1975, and represented in the legislature until 1991, when the district became part of Prince Albert Carlton.